 The Bylaws may be amended at any Annual Meeting of ACAPT at which there is a quorum present by two-thirds of those present and voting.

-Notification of a proposed amendment shall be given to the Member Institutions at least 30 days prior to the Annual Meeting and in compliance with ACAPT’s revision process.
+Notification of a proposed amendment shall be given to the Member Institutions at least 30 days prior to the Annual Meeting.

 Article XIII.
 Association as Higher Authority